Join Lambda’s email listserv for regular updates on upcoming events and opportunities to get involved in any of our committees.

 Campus Advocacy Committee

 The Campus Advocacy Committee aims to serve the needs of Lambda members and to make the law school a more welcoming and affirming space for all LGBTQ people.
 We hope to support you during your time as students here, and to improve Harvard Law School for future generations of LGBTQ law students.
-Previous projects by this committee have included advocating for more LGBTQ legal courses, creating gender-inclusive bathrooms on campus, and working with the administration to improve mental health services at HLS.
+Previous projects by this committee have included advocating for more LGBTQ legal courses and clinics, creating gender-inclusive bathrooms on campus, and working with the administration to improve mental health services at HLS.

 This Committee’s work is driven by the needs of each year’s Lambda’s members, so please reach out to the chairs with what you would like to do to improve HLS!